Pinterest Pixel

 FAQs

-How to convert percent into decimal in Excel?
+How to convert a percent into a decimal?

-To convert percent into decimal in Excel, simply select the cell with the percentage, type =A1/100 (assuming A1 is the cell with the percentage), and press ‘Enter’.
+To convert a percentage into a decimal in Excel, simply select the cell with the percentage, type =A1/100 (assuming A1 is the cell with the percentage), and press ‘Enter’.
 Excel will display the decimal value in the selected cell.
 If you have a column of percentages, copy the formula down to convert them all at once.

-How Do I Convert a Column of Percentages to Decimals in One Go?
+How to Convert a Column of Percentages to Decimals in One Go?

 To convert a column of percentages to decimals in one go, use the Paste Special feature.
 Here’s a quick way:

-What is the formula for converting to decimal in Excel?
+Why is the percentage not converting correctly in Excel?

 If you like this Excel tip, please share it